On this page:

 Introduction & Rules

-- Community water systems must also certify their CCRs, and submit certification to DWS.
-The purpose of certification is to confirm that water systems delivered CCRs to their served customers, and information contained in the CCRs was correct and consistent with compliance monitoring (i.e., water quality) data already submitted to us.
-This certification report is due to DWS by October 1st.
+- Community water systems must certify their CCRs and submit certification to DWS.
+The purpose of certification is to confirm that water systems delivered CCRs to their served customers and that information contained in the CCRs was correct and consistent with compliance monitoring (i.e., water quality) data already submitted to DWS.
+The certification report is due to DWS by October 1st.
 See Tools & Resources, below, for resources to assist your water system in developing a certification report.

 - Community water systems should submit their CCRs and certification reports to the following address: